Clever, charming, courageous, a bit mad and a ''cheeky little whitey'', that was Sir Paul Holmes, his funeral has been told.

 The veteran broadcaster died, aged 62, last Friday, surrounded by his family at his Hawke's Bay home after battling cancer and heart problems.

-He was farewelled today by close to a thousand people, including fellow broadcasters, sports stars, politicians and his family, at Auckland's Cathedral of the Holy Trinity in Parnell.
+He was farewelled yesterday by close to a thousand people, including fellow broadcasters, sports stars, politicians and his beloved family, at Auckland's Holy Trinity Cathedral.

 John Hawkesby, friend and fellow broadcaster, said 62 was way too young to die.

 He said Holmes was no saint, not even close, and he would not have wished to be canonised.
 He chanced his arm and dared to dream.